 This course introduces the student to the environment of the medical office, the use of computers, patient scheduling, medical records management and written communications.
-Prerequisite: Admission to program; Corequisites: MED 101, MED 112, BIO 210, CPT 101, AHS 102.
+Corequisites: MED 102, MED 118.
 (1/3)

 MED 132 Administrative Skills of the Medical Office II 3 SHC